Jesús Hernández (footballer, born 2003)

-Jesús Hernández Mesas (born 29 December 2003) is a Spanish professional footballer who plays as either a centre-back or a midfielder for Primera Federación club Juventud Torremolinos.
+Jesús Hernández Mesas (born 29 December 2003) is a Spanish professional footballer who plays as either a centre-back or a midfielder for Allsvenskan club Degerfors.

 Career

 Born in Madrid, Hernández played for local sides CD Colmenar de Oreja and CD Sitio de Aranjuez, the latter in Preferente de Madrid.
 On 10 January 2024, he signed for Real Murcia CF, being assigned to the reserves in Tercera Federación.

 On 10 July 2024, Hernández agreed to a contract with another reserve team, FC Cartagena B also in the fifth division.
 He made his first team – and professional – debut on 14 December, coming on as a second-half substitute for Nikola Šipčić in a 4–1 Segunda División away loss to CD Castellón.